prabuw/prabuw.github.io/_posts/2013-09-07-nhibernate-mapping-by-code-and-iusertypes.markdown

   _publicize_pending: '1'
 author:
 ---
-<p align="justify">IUserType is an extension point in NHibernate that allows you to handle the mapping process yourself.
-This is useful for certain scenarios such as trimming strings or mapping a website's URL stored as a string in the database to a <a href="http://msdn.microsoft.com/en-us/library/system.uri.aspx" target="_blank">System.Uri</a> object in your model.</p>
+IUserType is an extension point in NHibernate that allows you to handle the mapping process yourself.
+This is useful for certain scenarios such as trimming strings or mapping a website's URL stored as a string in the database to a [System.Uri](http://msdn.microsoft.com/en-us/library/system.uri.aspx "System.Uri") object in your model.

-<p align="justify">I've included the code needed to achieve the examples mentioned above (TrimmedString and UriType) below.</p>
+I've included the code needed to achieve the examples mentioned above (TrimmedString and UriType) below.

 ```csharp
 using System;